 I know it has not.

 Men, generally speaking, do not experience this in the same way.
-Men will, however, demonstrate their love for their families by working hard for them.
+Men will demonstrate their love for their families by working hard for them.
 That is not, however, to say that men are not interested in bonding with their families.
 Overall, men do take longer to connect, even with their own children – and bonding is linked to the amount of care they participate in.
 So if a woman wants her husband to bond with their baby, she needs to let him take care of the baby – in his own way.
 Too often we hear stories of men who give up on learning how to care for their babies because their wives criticized their efforts – and as a result, they grow into men who are detached from their families.
 Without these important interactions, the eye contact, the touching, with his own children, this new dad will not (over time) begin to generate more oxytocin, that bonding hormone.
 Men, in general, even have fewer intimate adult relationships.
+Vasopressin is the reason he is more able to connect with a two-year old and other men he conquered something with, even if it is a team project at work.
+Team building works well in corporate America because it forces connection and the release of vasopressin.
+Men bond through these activities, and while women also do, it is to a much lesser extent.

 In terms of married affinity, men need physical touch several times a day to maintain oxytocin’s bonding result, while women’s need, while present, is less.
 In general, women connect and men compete.
 This is not to say that men do not connect and women do not compete, but rather their natural tendency is the opposite.
 For example, a woman would not naturally be wired to compete with her daughter for her husband’s affection – she easily accepts and actually encourages their relationship because she is connected to both.
 Likewise, a man is not naturally going to start talking about personal things with someone he just met, but women can bond and begin sharing within just a few minutes of interaction.